Communication

 Struct

-(optional) Struct of type tWebValueTree objects that can be sent as additional complex data.
+(optional) Complex data such as a struct.
 Pass null if no data needs to be sent.

 fOptHandler